trws/openmp-high-level-to-high-perf/outline.md

 "The Ongoing Evolution of OpenMP"

 1. Intro
-  A. History of spec releases
+  A. History of spec releases -- tom skeleton, maybe tim?
 2. Philosophy - mission statement
   A. Serial equivalence
   B. Performance/parallelization annotations
-  C. Language independence (do vs for, callback to history?)
+  C. Language independence (do vs for, callback to history?) -- tim?
   D. Relationship to the base language code?
 Restrictions?
   E. More?
 Turing complete?
 3. Concepts and Mechanics
   A. Outlining
-  B. Data environments/privatization
+  B. Data environments/privatization -- alex, maybe merge with the next one?
   C. Scoping / ICVs
 4. Recent extensions
   A. 4.0 & 4.5
   B. devices
-  C. SIMD
+  C. SIMD -- alex
   D. maybe some misc.?
-Iterators?
+Iterators? -- alex, probably move to future, feel free to
+                                           add other future stuff
 5. Future directions
   A. Device extensions
   B. Normative language standards